flairNLP/fundus/docs/1_getting_started.md

 # Basics

 This tutorial explains the basic concepts of Fundus:

-- What is the `PublisherCollection`
+- ` PublisherCollection`
-- What is a `Crawler`
+- `Crawler`
 - How to retrieve articles

 ## `PublisherCollection`

-Fundus comes with a collection of publisher-specific parsers grouped by country of origin.
+Fundus includes a collection of publisher-specific parsers grouped by country of origin.
 You can access these publishers through a single class called `PublisherCollection` using the [Alpha-2](https://www.iban.com/country-codes) codes described in ISO 3166 as identifiers.
-The `PublisherCollection` works as an information hub describing publishers [currently supported](supported_publishers.md) by Fundus.

-For example, to access all publishers based in the US simply write:
+To access all publishers based in the US:

 ````python
 from fundus import PublisherCollection